Jim Nicholson (American politician): Legal and business career

 Nicholson practiced law in Denver, Colorado, specializing in real estate, municipal finance and zoning law.
 In 1978 he founded Nicholson Enterprises, Inc., a developer of planned residential communities, and in 1987 he bought Renaissance Homes, a custom-home builder.
 Nicholson is senior counsel with Brownstein Hyatt Farber Schreck LLP.
 His practice includes public policy, health care, state and federal regulatory law, international relations, real estate, oil and gas, and alternative energy.

 Nicholson is the chairman of Daniels Fund, a private foundation valued at $1.5B.
-He was chairman of the Federal Interagency Council on Homelessness, chairman of the Board of Open World Foundation, chairman of Volunteers of America of Colorado, and co-chairman of the Advisory Board of the Catholic Leadership Institute.
+He was chairman of the Federal Interagency Council on Homelessness, chairman of the Board of Open World Foundation, chairman of Volunteers of America of Colorado, and co-chairman of the advisory board of the Catholic Leadership Institute.
 He served as a director of New Day USA Residential Mortgage, LLC; Federated Mutual Funds; the Horatio Alger Association of Distinguished Americans; St. Mary Land and Exploration Company; Blue Cross Blue Shield of Colorado; Community Corrections Corporation; ITN Energy Systems, Inc.; and Lerch, Bates and Associates, Inc. He was a fellow of the U.S. Chamber of Commerce.

 Nicholson has been honored with Honorary Doctorate of Public Service from Regis University; the University of Dallas, TX; John Cabot University, Rome; Ave Maria School of Law, Ann Arbor, MI; King's College, Wilkes Barre, PA; University of Denver College of Law; and the University of Rome, Italy.
 He gave the Commencement Address for the universities listed above, as well as the US Merchant Marine Academy.
-Additionally, he was recognized for by the Volunteers of America Ballington and Maude Booth Award for Public Service; President's Medal for Public Service, Georgetown University; Builder Hall of Fame by the National Association of Homebuilders; the Beckett Fund "Canterbury Medal"; Annual "Top Irish American Award" by Irish American Magazine; and Military Chaplains Association 2007 Citizenship Award.
+Additionally, he was recognized for by the Volunteers of America Ballington and Maude Booth Award for Public Service; President's Medal for Public Service, Georgetown University; Builder Hall of Fame by the National Association of Homebuilders; the Becket Fund "Canterbury Medal"; Annual "Top Irish American Award" by Irish American Magazine; and Military Chaplains Association 2007 Citizenship Award.
+He is a founding member of the American Battle Monuments Foundation.

 Political career

 Nicholson has never held elected office, but has long been active in the Republican Party.
 In January 1986, he was elected committeeman from Colorado for the Republican National Committee (RNC).
-In 1993, he was elected Vice-Chairman of the RNC, and was the "surprise pick" for GOP national chairman in January 1997.
+In 1993, he was elected vice-chairman of the RNC, and was the "surprise pick" for GOP national chairman in January 1997.
 He served in that role through the 2000 presidential election.

 Between 2001 and 2005, Nicholson served as United States Ambassador to the Holy See (the Vatican).
 In 2003, Pope John Paul II knighted him with the Grand Cross for his leadership on human rights issues and standing for religious freedom.
 Order of Pius IX.

 In 2016, according to a Foreign Agents Registration Act (FARA) Short Form Registration Statement dated October 21, 2016, Nicholson began working as "Senior Counsel" for the Ministry of Foreign Affairs for the Kingdom of Saudi Arabia.
 Working with other foreign agents hired by the lobbying firm of Brownstein, Hyatt, Farber, & Schreck, Nicholson's primary duties include facilitating & attending meetings with U.S. federal government officials on behalf of the Kingdom of Saudi Arabia.